garrandall/popular-music-data/tracks/what-you-re-missing-chicago.md

 Say oh, oh no

-Ooh, what you're missing could have been yours from the start You won't listen when it's coming from the heart
+Oh, what you're missing could have been yours from the start You won't listen when it's coming from the heart
 Now you're missing me
 You'll find that out when we're apart